casudo/Kickbase-Insights/README.md

 - Categorize components to frontend menu
 - Better performance for some API calls (e.g. taken/free players)
 - Battles: Spieltagsdominator: Fix placements being wrong for people with the same amount of mdWins
+- Change behavior if player has the position number of "0".
+Instead of defaulting that to "1", do smth else

 **Misc:**
 - Add Postman workspace